EU medicine agency approves AstraZeneca coronavirus vaccine | DW | 29.01.2021

 Clinical trials showed that the vaccine "was safe and effective at preventing COVID-19 in people from 18 years of age," EMA said.

 The EU body also noted doubts about the product's effectiveness among more mature patients.
-However, EMA experts predicted that "the vaccine can be used in older adults" and would be safe to administrate.
+However, EMA experts predicted that "the vaccine can be used in older adults," would be safe to administer and would provide some protection to people over 55.

 "There are not yet enough results in older participants (over 55 years old) to provide a figure for how well the vaccine will work in this group.
 However, protection is expected, given that an immune response is seen in this age group and based on experience with other vaccines," they said in a statement.